UDA-COPE: Unsupervised Domain Adaptation for Category-level Object Pose Estimation: Introduction

 \section{Introduction}

-Object pose estimation is one of the crucial tasks in various robotics and computer vision applications, such as robot manipulation~\cite{zeng2017multi,wong2017segicp,wang2019densefusion,du2021vision} and augmented reality (AR)~\cite{runz2018maskfusion, marchand2015pose, marder2016project}.
-Given sensor data such as image or point cloud, this task aims to estimate the poses of target objects including 3D orientation, 3D location, and size information.
+Object pose estimation is one of the crucial tasks used in various robotics and computer vision applications for robot manipulation~\cite{zeng2017multi,wong2017segicp,wang2019densefusion,du2021vision} and augmented reality (AR)~\cite{runz2018maskfusion, marchand2015pose, marder2016project}.
+Using sensor data such as images or point clouds, this task aims to estimate the poses of target objects including 3D orientation, 3D location, and size information.

-Previous 6D object pose estimation methods follow the instance-level pose estimation schemes~\cite{tremblay2018corl:dope, xiang2017posecnn, park2019pix2pose, peng2019pvnet, wang2019densefusion, he2020pvn3d, he2021ffb6d} that rely on the given 3D CAD model information (\eg, keypoints, geometry) and the size of the known object.
-However, these methods have difficulty in the general estimation of the pose of unknown objects since they do not yet have their 3D CAD models as priors.
+Previous 6D object pose estimation methods follow the instance-level pose estimation schemes~\cite{tremblay2018corl:dope, xiang2017posecnn, park2019pix2pose, peng2019pvnet, wang2019densefusion, he2020pvn3d, he2021ffb6d} that rely on given 3D CAD model information (\eg, keypoints, geometry) and the size of known objects.
+However, these methods typically have difficulty estimating the pose of unknown objects since they do not yet have 3D CAD models as priors.

-Different from the instance-level scheme, category-level object pose estimation~\cite{wang2019normalized, Tian2020prior, chen2020cass, lin2021dualposenet, wang2021category, chen2021sgpa} are much efficient in that a single network can infer multiple classes at once.
-In particular, Wang~\etal~\cite{wang2019normalized} introduce a new representation called Normalized Object Coordinate Space (NOCS) as a pioneer, to align different object instances within one category in a shared 3D orientation.
-By estimating per-category NOCS maps, it is able to estimate the 6D pose of unseen objects without priors of 3D CAD models.
-Such strength leads to the usage of NOCS representation as a popular concept in the following studies~\cite{Tian2020prior, chen2020cass, lin2021dualposenet, wang2021category, chen2021sgpa}.
+In contrast to the instance-level scheme, category-level object pose estimation~\cite{wang2019normalized, Tian2020prior, chen2020cass, lin2021dualposenet, wang2021category, chen2021sgpa} approaches are more efficient in that a single network can infer multiple classes at once.
+In particular, Wang~\etal~\cite{wang2019normalized} introduced a pioneering representation called Normalized Object Coordinate Space (NOCS), to align different object instances within one category in a shared 3D orientation.
+By estimating per-category NOCS maps, it is able to estimate the 6D pose of unseen objects without prior 3D CAD models.
+Its strengths have led to the use of NOCS representation in the following studies~\cite{Tian2020prior, chen2020cass, lin2021dualposenet, wang2021category, chen2021sgpa}.

-However, current object pose estimation research mostly relies on supervised learning, which requires expensive ground-truth labels such as 3D object CAD models and absolute object pose.
-These labels are not only difficult to obtain in the real world but also unreliable due to the human-annotation.
-Because of this difficulty, most of the training depends on synthetic dataset~\cite{sundermeyer2018implicit, kehl2017ssd, tremblay2018corl:dope} and is usually not feasible in the real world application due to domain gaps.
+However, current object pose estimation research mostly relies on supervised learning, which requires expensive GT labels such as 3D object CAD models and absolute object pose.
+These labels are not only difficult to obtain in the real world but are also unreliable due to the human-annotation.
+Because of this difficulty, most of the training depends on synthetic datasets~\cite{sundermeyer2018implicit, kehl2017ssd, tremblay2018corl:dope} and is usually not feasible in real-world applications due to domain gaps.